tequeter/dryspec/README.md

 <!-- markdownlint-restore -->

+Projects MAY adapt this table to their own directory layout, file naming, and per-file limits.
+The project-specific Specification index in the Constitution is the single source of truth for the actual paths and limits.

 ### Functional Requirements (FR)

-The software SHALL have functional requirements documented as `docs/specs/fr-*.md`.
+The software SHALL have functional requirements documented (generic layout: `docs/specs/fr-*.md`).
 This is the What and Why.

 - For an application, do specify the major, user-visible requirements.
 - For a library, do specify the interface.